MegaBill

 To drill down into your MegaBill, you can use the following filtering options:

-Apply a Saved View: If you have already saved a set of filters.
+If you have already saved a set of filters.
+(Creating a view and a detailed description of a MegaBill filters detailed below)

 Advanced filters (Optional): Filter the view even further.